eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 ### Third-party Tools

-Some tools are available to measure the responsiveness, or lack thereof, a list of P2P and/or API endpoints:
+Some tools are available to measure the responsiveness, or lack thereof, of a list of P2P and/or API endpoints:

 * [get-closer](https://medium.com/hackernoon/find-the-best-api-endpoint-for-your-eos-dapp-7b7489cb6449)
   receives a list of API endpoints and returns the HTTP request-response time.
-If an endpoint is unresponsive, it eventually times out and does not show on the list.
+If an endpoint is unresponsive, it will eventually time out and will not show on the list.

 ## Summary